Longevity Increased by Having Healthy Intestines

 Walking is an easy exercise for healthy intestines

 The two most vulnerable organs in the human body are the small and large intestines.
-Healthy intestines will bring you better health and longer life.
-The intestines are the largest organs in the human body and it is their job to absorb nutrients and eradicate toxins from the body.
+Healthy intestines will bring you better health and a longer life.
+The intestines are the largest organs in the human body, and they absorb nutrients and eradicate toxins from the body.

 4 ways to have healthy intestines